As States Reopen, Do They Have The Workforce They Need To Stop Coronavirus Outbreaks?

 How many tracers is enough?

-To estimate how many tracers is enough for each state, NPR analyzed each state's current need based on the number of cases in each state over the past 14 days, using the Contact Tracing Workforce Estimator developed by The Fitzhugh Mullan Institute for Health Workforce Equity at the George Washington University.
+To estimate how many tracers is enough for each state, NPR analyzed each state's current need based on the number of cases in each state over the past 14 days, using the Contact Tracing Workforce Estimator developed by the Fitzhugh Mullan Institute for Health Workforce Equity at The George Washington University.

-The analysis assumes workers are calling 10 contacts per case, and that contacts are followed up with every other day.
+The analysis assumes workers are calling 10 contacts per case and that contacts are followed up with every other day.
 Ten contacts may be a conservative estimate, considering that many places have begun to ease social distancing measures, and when people go out to restaurants or shopping, the number of contacts can grow quickly.
 The analysis also assumes that tracers reach 45% of contacts, since sometimes it's not possible to track people down — that's a midpoint of three strategies outlined in a contact tracing workforce tool recently published by the Centers for Disease Control and Prevention.

 Those inputs are designed to represent the real-world challenges contact tracers might have in reaching all possible contacts.
 "It's hard to get a hold of people," says Watson.
-"There are many other many factors that may make people unwilling or unable to do this, including its historic issues with trust in government [...]
+"There are many other factors that may make people unwilling or unable to do this, including its historic issues with trust in government [...]
 I do think any amount of contact tracing does help."

 The results of NPR's analysis show that several states have enough contact tracers estimated to be needed to investigate their current burden of recent cases.
-Seven states — Alaska, Massachusetts, Montana, New York, Oregon, Vermont, and West Virginia — along with D.C., and the territories of Guam and the Northern Mariana Islands, currently have enough tracers, given local transmission.
-Six more states — Colorado, Connecticut, Idaho, North Dakota, South Carolina, and Washington — have enough when reserve staff are included in their staffing count.
-Thiry-seven states do not have enough contact tracers, according to NPR's analysis.
+Seven states — Alaska, Massachusetts, Montana, New York, Oregon, Vermont and West Virginia — along with Washington, D.C., and the territories of Guam and the Northern Mariana Islands, currently have enough tracers, given local transmission.
+Six more states — Colorado, Connecticut, Idaho, North Dakota, South Carolina and Washington — have enough when reserve staff are included in their staffing count.
+Thirty-seven states do not have enough contact tracers, according to NPR's analysis.

-Still, many states indicated they felt they did have enough tracers to reach out quickly.
+Still, many states indicated that they felt they did have enough tracers to reach out quickly.
 With 1,500 contact tracers, a spokesperson for the Florida Department of Health wrote to NPR, "This is successfully meeting the current operational demand, which is reassessed daily as additional cases are confirmed."

 By NPR's analysis, Florida would need about three times the current number of contact tracers to be able to investigate and follow up with contacts for every coronavirus case.
 Florida is one of more than a dozen states where cases of COVID-19 are currently rising.

-Every place is different — a county with only a few new coronavirus cases a week might be able to manage contact tracing with only a few staffers tracing part time.
-But with a highly infectious virus, that set-up is risky, public health experts warn — a spike can happen suddenly and get out of control without adequate contact tracing.
+Every place is different.
+A county with only a few new coronavirus cases a week might be able to manage contact tracing with only a few staffers tracing part time.
+But with a highly infectious virus, that set-up is risky, public health experts warn.
+A spike can happen suddenly and get out of control without adequate contact tracing.

-Testing is also critical — it's the first step in the test, trace, and isolate strategy public health leaders have emphasized needs to be in place.
+Testing is also critical.
+It's the first step in the test, trace and isolate strategy public health leaders have emphasized needs to be in place.
 If a community isn't testing enough, positive cases can't be identified and traced.

 Piecing together a workforce

 States cited a range of creative strategies to staff up.
-Some have turned to private philanthropy, such as New York, which has support from Bloomberg Philanthropies to hire workers.
+Some, such as New York, which has support from Bloomberg Philanthropies, have turned to private philanthropy to hire workers.
 Others have partnered with universities, bringing on graduate students to help.
-Others like California, are training and reassigning government workers who do other roles.
+Others, such as California, are training and reassigning government workers who do other roles.

-A number of states cited volunteers as part of their strategy for handling the workload, turning to service groups like Americorps or signing up individuals willing to help.
-Michigan, for instance, has relied primarily on volunteers, and hired a contractor to manage that workforce.
-They've signed up 9,500 people willing to help, and have 422 volunteers currently making calls, who are "making contact with about 90 percent of all contacts within 24 hours," Lynn Suftin, Public Information Officer for the Michigan Department of Health and Human Services wrote to NPR.
+A number of states cited volunteers as part of their strategy for handling the workload, turning to service groups such as Americorps or signing up individuals willing to help.
+Michigan, for instance, has relied primarily on volunteers and hired a contractor to manage that workforce.
+They've signed up 9,500 people willing to help and have 422 volunteers currently making calls — "making contact with about 90 percent of all contacts within 24 hours," Lynn Suftin, public information officer for the Michigan Department of Health and Human Services, wrote to NPR.

 Epidemiologist Abdul El-Sayed has been critical of Michigan for relying on volunteers.
 "What we're saying is — implicitly — we don't value this enough to pay for it," he says.
 "This is a place where you need the kind of accountability, you need the kind of sensitivity, and you need the kind of training a professional staff can give you."

-And he adds, with more than 40 million people filing for unemployment benefits, "it's not like we don't have the workforce available to employ."
+And, he adds, with more than 40 million people filing for unemployment benefits, "it's not like we don't have the workforce available to employ."

 A patchwork system